keyboard_arrow_up

 Monomer

-The most basic polymeric unit, usually a liquid or a gas, consisting of molecules from the same organic substance.
+The most basic polymeric unit, usually a liquid or gas, consisting of molecules from the same organic substance.

 Permeability